 Co-chairs: Microsoft, F-Secure and the Centre for Cyber Security and International Relations Studies of the University of Florence

-Co-chairs: the Geopolitics of the Datasphere (GEODE) centre, the Hague Center for Strategic Studies and the CyberPeace Institute
+Co-chairs: the Geopolitics of the Datasphere (GEODE) centre of Paris 8 University, the Hague Center for Strategic Studies and the CyberPeace Institute

 Co-chairs: CIGREF network and Kaspersky

 Preliminary work and results of these groups will be presented at the next Paris Peace Forum in November 2021.

 For further information about the Paris Call or joining a group: contact at pariscall.international